Wind power in Poland: History

+In May 2018 state-owned PGE Polska Grupa Energetyczna decided to invest in offshore wind power pending delayed negotiations on building nuclear power plants in Poland.
+They aim to build 2.5 GW by 2030.

+The total wind power grid-connected capacity in Poland was 9,428.3 MW as of 31 December 2023.
 In September 2020, the government announced a 130 billion zloty (£26.5 billion) plan to invest in offshore wind.
-The total wind power grid-connected capacity in Poland was 8,255.9 MW as of 31 December 2022.
+According to Poland's Supreme Audit Office, the Polish areas of the Baltic Sea could generate up to 28 GW in offshore wind power.
+The Polish government's energy development plan aims for an installation of 5.9GW of offshore wind power by 2030 and 11GW by 2040.
+A 1.5 GW offshore wind farm is currently being built near Słupsk.

 Capacity and production

 As of the end of 2015, total installed capacity was 5.1 gigawatts (GW), which provided 10,858 gigawatt-hours (GW·h) — around 6.22% of the electricity consumed in the country.
 By year end 2016 total installed capacity had risen to 5,782 MW.

 Energy production sources are also registered by the state Energy Regulatory Office (URE).

+Comparison to European Union wind power

 List of Polish wind farms

 Some of the points of production are:

-Projects

-Projects of 1.2 GW offshore wind farm are under development near Slupsk.